kulics/koral/book-en/document.md

 E.g:
 ```
-a : int?
+a : Int?
-b = a      -- b Assigned to an empty i32
+b = a      -- b Assigned to an empty I32
 ```

 ## Nil